nucleuscloud/neosync/docs/docs/transformers/gen-javascript-transformer.md

 ### generateCountry

-Randomly selects a Country and either returns the two character country code or the full country name.
+Randomly selects a country and by default, returns it as a 2-letter country code.

 **Parameters**